 * Charter schools are independent from a school district and are run like a private business.

-* Charter schools all have special curriculum and/or teaching techniques that differentiate them from a regular public school.
+* Charter schools all have a special curriculum and/or teaching techniques that differentiate them from a regular public school.
 Every charter school is unique.

 * Charter school formats are experimental, so some schools provide excellent education, and some do not.